-Entry Time: Tuesday, July 18, 10:00 a.m. - Noon Judging Time: Wednesday, July 19, 9:00 a.m.
+Entry Time: Tuesday, July 15, 10:00 a.m. - Noon Judging Time: Wednesday, July 16, 9:00 a.m.
+Release Time: Saturday, July 19, 12:00 p.m. - 2:30 p.m.

 - 1. Any exhibitor removing exhibits prior to release time will forfeit all premium money. - 2.
 Entries that do not comply with class rules will be dropped a ribbon placing. - 3.
 All articles entered in the Clothing and Textiles Division must be strictly home products. - 4.
-Exhibitors are limited to one entry per class. - 5.
-All articles entered in the Clothing and Textiles Division which requires hangers should be entered on hangers and covered with plastic (garment bags).
-Use safety pins to attach garments to hangers. - 6.
-All products exhibited must be made by the exhibitor after July 1, 2020. - Exception: Oldest Quilt Class - 7.
-All knitted and crocheted articles must be handmade. - Exception: Classes which are designated machine knitted - 8.
-After winning a blue ribbon one year, that article cannot be entered the next year. - 9.
-Quilts can be hand or machine quilted. - 10.
-A Champion and Reserve Champion exhibit will be selected in Quilts and Quilting, Handwork, Knitting and Crocheting, and Clothing.
+Exhibitors are limited to one entry per class.

+5. All articles entered in the Clothing and Textiles Division which requires hangers should be entered on hangers and covered with plastic (garment bags).
+Use safety pins to attach garments to hangers.

+6. All products exhibited must be made by the exhibitor after July 1, 2025.

+Exception: Oldest Quilt Class

+7. All knitted and crocheted articles must be handmade.

+Exception: Classes which are designated machine knitted

+- 8. After winning a blue ribbon one year, that article cannot be entered the next year. - 9.
+Quilts can be hand or machine quilted.

+10. A Champion and Reserve Champion exhibit will be selected in Quilts and Quilting, Handwork, Knitting and Crocheting, and Clothing.